bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

 Record the non-zero values in the Manufacturer and Model fields.
 For example, my Acer monitor with my Hackintosh is 472 and 416 or my monitor with my MacBook Pro is 620 and A022.

+**Big Sur 11.0 and above:** Navigate to `/Library/Displays/Contents/Resources/Overrides/` **Catalina 10.15 and below:** Navigate to `/System/Library/Displays/Contents/Resources/Overrides/`

-Navigate to `System/Library/Displays/Contents/Resources/Overrides/`.
-Then navigate to the folder that is DisplayVendorID- with the Manufacturer number of your color profile on the end.
+Navigate to the folder that is DisplayVendorID- with the Manufacturer number of your color profile on the end.
 Inside this folder should be a file that is DisplayProductID- with the Model number of your color profile on the end.
 This file will contain the resolutions that your computer can display.

 ![Image of Display File Location](https://github.com/bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/blob/master/Images/file_location.png)

-However, if your monitor is a cheaper, less-popular model like mine it is likely that a file with the specified name does not exist.
+However, a file with the specified name may not exist.
 In this case, you will have to create the file.
 Thankfully, someone has made a website for this.

 ### Step 5: Generate Resolutions